-UMCM have been a key partner in the campaign to raise funds to restore the 1878 Bechstein grand piano at the Parish Church of St John the Baptist, Coventry.
+UMCM was a key partner in the campaign to raise funds to restore the 1878 Bechstein grand piano at the Parish Church of St John the Baptist, Coventry in 2018.
 This instrument is quite an early Bechstein instrument, built at a time when the design of grand pianos was still evolving.
-Therefore it will have a unique sound and tone different to that of the modern concert grand but closer to the tones and timbres heard in the Romantic musical period.
+Therefore it has a unique sound and tone different to that of the modern concert grand but closer to the tones and timbres heard in the Romantic musical period.

 The estimated cost of restoration was £9,500.
 The appeal started in earnest in 2017.
-Thanks to the tireless efforts of members of the church and UMCM’s Martin Griffiths, and of course many generous donors, the cost was successfully raised and the piano was collected for restoration company by Courtney Pianos of Oxford, in November 2017.
-The work required includes re-stringing, renewing the action, restoring the cabinet work, and repair of a damaged leg.
+Thanks to the tireless efforts of members of the church and UMCM’s Martin Griffiths, and of course many generous donors, the cost was successfully raised and the piano was collected for restoration by Courtney Pianos of Oxford, in November 2017.
+The work required included re-stringing, renewing the action, restoring the cabinet work, and repair of a damaged leg.

 St John the Baptist Church